ahiijny/SolenoidSim/README.md

 The init.cfg file can be modified with text-editing software to customize the initial conditions.

+*** Clarification: "Scale plot step" multiplies the number of points rendered by the specified scalar, so if the UI is too laggy, decrease the value in that field.

 Works Consulted:

 - "Magnetic Constant" : http://physics.nist.gov/cgi-bin/cuu/Value?mu0